TRANSFORMERS II – CHANGING THE HEALTH SYSTEM FOR BETTER

-The TRANSFORMERS SPECIAL EVENT SERIES is back for 2017 and offers the opportunity to build on event momentum and advancement on the North Coast.
-Book your place early to avoid missing out on this international learning experience.
+The TRANSFORMERS SPECIAL EVENT SERIES offered the opportunity to build on event momentum and advancement on the North Coast.

 TRANSFORMERS II is presented in five distinct sessions: